-- -BotNet

-- -spyware

-- -worm

-- -keylogger

-- -pharming

-- -zombies

-- -denial of service
+-BotNet -spyware -worm -keylogger -pharming -zombies -denial of service -identity theft

-- -identity theft

 Conficker has been in the news a lot recently.
 It is a (1)....., which unlike a virus does not need to be attached to an existing program to infect a machine, and which seems to receive regularly updated instructions from its controllers.
-It has created a (2)...... - a network of infected machines.
-Once infected, these machines are known as (3)......
+It has created a (2)..... - a network of infected machines.
+Once infected, these machines are known as (3).....
 At this point no one knows what the purpose of Conficker is.
 At present it has infected ten million computers.
-These could be used for a (4)...... attack where all the infected computers attempt to access one site simultaneously.
+These could be used for a (4)..... attack where all the infected computers attempt to access one site simultaneously.
+It is probably controlled by criminals who want to steal users' personal information, i.e (5).....
+There are a number of ways of doing this: a (6)....records information via a keyboard, (7).....literally means harvesting users' information while they are online.
+We will probably soon see if Conficker consists of this type of passive monitoring (8)..... or whether it will mount a more active attack once it receives a new set of instructions.

-b) The information in the article is no longer news.
+b)The information in the article is no longer news.
 So, retell it in the Past Tense.